-Students can be admitted to the chemistry minor once they have successfully completed the Prerequisite and Foundation courses.
+Students can be admitted to the chemistry minor once they have successfully completed 15 credits of the required courses.

 Requirements (24 total credits)

-At least two courses from the following list, or other advanced chemistry courses by advisor permission, including at least one course with lab, as needed to reach a total of 24 credits.
+At least one course from the following list, or other advanced chemistry courses by advisor permission, including at least one credit of lab, as needed to reach a total of 24 credits.